-1. Remove the passenger and rider seats.
-(See page 4-12.)

-- To increase the spring preload and thereby harden the suspension, turn the adjusting ring in direction (a).
-To decrease the spring preload and thereby soften the suspension, turn the adjusting ring in direction (b). - Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber. - Use the special wrench and extension bar included in the owner's tool kit to make the adjustment.
+- 1. Remove the passenger and rider seats.
+(See page 4-12.) - 2.
+To increase the spring preload and thereby harden the suspension, turn the adjusting ring in direction (a).
+To decrease the spring preload and thereby soften the suspension, turn the adjusting ring in direction (b). - Align the appropriate notch in the adjusting ring with the position indicator on the shock absorber.

+Use the special wrench and extension bar included in the owner's tool kit to make the adjustment.

+- 1. Position indicator

-Spring preload setting:
+- 2. Spring preload adjusting ring

-Minimum (soft):

-Standard:
+- 3. Extension bar

+- 4. Special wrench

-Maximum (hard):
+Spring preload setting: Minimum (soft): 1 Standard: 3 Maximum (hard): 7